Hack the Box Challenge: Brainfuck Walkthrough

 nmap -A 10.10.10.17

-From given below image, you can observe we found so many ports are open such as 22,25 and so on in victim’s network and moreover I got three domain names as highlighted in below image.
+From given below image, you can observe that we have found so many ports which are open such as 22,25 and so on in victim’s network and moreover I got three domain names as highlighted in below image.

-Then I explored all three domain names one by one in web browser but when I explored https://brainfuck.htb found following webpage page which was indicating that it is a wordpress site and pointing toward SMTP mail Id [email protected] as highlighted in below image.
+Then I explored all three domain names one by one in the web browser but when I explored https://brainfuck.htb found following webpage page which was indicating that it is a WordPress site and pointing toward SMTP mail Id firstname.lastname@example.org as highlighted in below image.

-Now we decided to use wpscan –u http://brainfuck.htb/ –disable-tls-checks –enumerate p –enumerate t –enumerate u command on the URL that we have entered in the browser.
+Now we decided to use wpscan on the target URL, that we have entered in the browser.
 To check if there are any kind of vulnerable themes, plugins, username and etc.

-From wpscan result I grabbed the vulnerability in wordpress plug-in “support plus responsive ticket system” for Remote code execution as highlighted below.
+From the wpscan result, I grabbed the vulnerability in WordPress plug-in “support plus responsive ticket system” for Remote code execution as highlighted below.

-Moreover it dumped two login user name “admin & administrator”
+Moreover, it dumped two login usernames “admin & administrator”

-With help of Google I search associated exploit for compromising victim’s credential and found exploit 41006 as shown below.
+With the help of Google, I search associated exploit for compromising victim’s credential and found exploit 41006 as shown below.

-Here please notice the changes I had made by adding “value: admin as username and [email protected] as email and target URL in action https://brainfuck” and saved it as wp.html on desktop.
+Here please notice the changes I had made by adding “value: admin as username and orestis@brainfuck as email and target URL in action https://brainfuck” and saved it as wp.html on the desktop.

 Then I run Python script for file transfer via port 80.